JennHubert/JennHubert/README.md

 ### Hello!

-Data Science graduate student at Stockton University with a political science background.
+I am a data science graduate student at Stockton University with a political science background.
 I anticipate graduating mid-August.
 I am hoping to merge my data and political passions to support candidates, campaigns, and technologies tht I believe in.
 I am actively seeking opportunities to deepen my data and coordination skills for post-graduation.

 I enjoy kayaking, riding my bike, and the occasional netflix binge.